KnightOS/knightos.org/documentation/concepts.md

 Unix has a filesystem standard called the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
 KnightOS is a single-user operating system, so it does not follow this exactly.
-However, it does draw a lot of inspiration from this stanard.
+However, it does draw a lot of inspiration from this standard.
 On KnightOS, programs are found in `/bin`, and variable data is in `/var`.
 Libraries go in `/lib`, and configuration files in `/etc`, and so on.